Uniminutoarduino/RaspyControlLab/README.md

 - PI Controller with plotter: https://youtu.be/ifcukqjerqE
 - Full test (Record of laboratory functioning): https://youtu.be/Vvyo_BSJTMU

-16. To redirect the Pyhon console to the web interface, we created a bash script "EjemploBash.sh" which can be located at the folder /var/www/FlaskApp.
+16. To redirect the Python console to the web interface, we created a bash script "EjemploBash.sh" which can be located at the folder /var/www/FlaskApp.
 Besides, each time of a Python script arrives to the Raspberry Pi, this restart the current script that is being executed.
 The bash script ("EjemploBashRestart.sh") allows this funtion is located at the folder /var/www/FlaskApp.